dcowden/featurescript/README.md

 [Tracer FS](https://cad.onshape.com/documents/2e01af46ce2cd5b90ee41156)
 -- Traces geometrical parameters of the motion of a flat mechanism defined by sketch, prints them to the console and created a dependency graph on XY work plane.

-[Graphic dependency](https://cad.onshape.com/documents/7ae741a97b8c8be22417809c/w/7bdf2cf81072ca8ea50c3e2e/e/5e1adb801764293a53751b3d) -- Defines dependency between a pair of variables by means of sketched law curve.
+[Graphic dependency](https://cad.onshape.com/documents/7ae741a97b8c8be22417809c) -- Defines dependency between a pair of variables by means of sketched law curve.

 ## Sheet Metal

 [Sheet Metal Boolean](https://cad.onshape.com/documents/3b3cdca425fbbc91f6a1f17c) -- A feature that booleans all bodies from the sheet metal model that you select.
 This can speed up regeneration time a lot.

 [Sheet Metal Hem](https://cad.onshape.com/documents/9190d114354a31d33ed2eb4f) -- A feature that adds a hem onto a sheet metal part.
+Currently supports rolled, closed and open hems.

 [Sheet Metal Model Xtended](https://cad.onshape.com/documents/a39db7615a2a945ffb7076c3) -- An extended version of the "Sheet Metal Model" feature that adds different end type options.
 <!-- Feature above needs to be removed in the next release of Onshape (1.77), as the feature is going to be included in the release. -->